datanav/docs/technical/hubspot-youtrack.rst

 HubSpot Contact to YouTrack Users
 ---------------------------------
-Every HubSpot Contact will be synchronized with a YouTrack Users.

-If a matching YouTrack Users already exists, the HubSpot Contact will be merged with the existing one.
-If no matching YouTrack Users is found, a new YouTrack Users will be created.
+Before any synchronization can take place, a link between a HubSpot Contact and a YouTrack Users must be established.

 A HubSpot Contact will merge with a YouTrack Users if one of the following property combinations match: